 - Physical Education

-All extended learning tasks will be recorded within student planners, with resources required and the expected due-in date; so that students can manage their time accordingly.
-We would be grateful if, as parents, you would provide us with information through the student planner or by contacting the academy directly regarding any problems your child is experiencing with an Extended Learning task.
+We would be grateful if, as parents, you would provide us with information through the student planner/learning journals or by contacting the academy directly regarding any problems your child is experiencing with an Independent Learning Task.

-Extended learning is not an optional extra, but is essential as part of a good education to ensure students can begin to learn outside of the timetabled curriculum.
-It contains an element of independent study in that it is not directly supervised by a teacher and we believe it is a significant step in raising student achievement.
+Independent learning is not an optional extra, but is essential as part of a good education to ensure students can begin to learn outside of the timetabled curriculum.
+It contains an element of independent study in that it is not directly supervised by a teacher and we believe it is a significant step in raising

 The role of parents in aiding learning and a positive attitude to independent learning particularly, is a vital one in underpinning a child’s academic achievement and progress.
 Your commitment to ensuring your child meets deadlines and completes tasks to the best of his/her ability cannot be underestimated in securing your child’s success.